kinw-oss/ROBOTICS-2021/README.md

 bad code

-Put ideas in readme in edit branch
+Put ideas in readme in main branch

+do not edit code withoug sending pull request